When is it Proper to Use a Small Estate Affidavit?

 A small estate affidavit is a legal document that can be used to transfer property to heirs without a formal probate.
-The use of a small estate affidavit is permitted in only limited circumstances.
+Not all estates qualify for small estate administration.
+Heirs can use a small estate affidavit in only limited circumstances.

 In Texas, heirs can take advantage of a Small Estate Affidavit if:

 - The deceased person died without a Will;

 - At least 30 days have passed since the date of death;

 - No person has filed an application seeking appointment as personal representative of the estate;